University of Gothenburg

 Postgraduate courses

 A quite large part of the doctoral education involves taking courses, mostly in mathematics or mathematical statistics, of course, but also some other courses in, for example, pedagogy and research ethics, which are taken together with doctoral students in other graduate schools/third-cycle subjects.
-These obligatory courses differ between the universities, see required courses at the Faculty of Science and GTS courses (Generic and Transferable Skills) at Chalmers University of Technology.
+These obligatory courses differ between the universities.

 Doctoral students may also study individual courses in other subjects if their examiner certifies that the course is relevant to their research.